Chung Cheng High School (Main)

 Chung Cheng High School (Main) is a co-educational government-aided autonomous Special Assistance Plan (SAP) secondary school in Singapore.
-Founded in 1939, it is one of the eleven SAP secondary schools in Singapore.
+Founded in 1939 as Chiang Kai-shek High School, it is one of the eleven SAP secondary schools in Singapore.
+Another Secondary School in Singapore, Chung Cheng High School (Yishun), is its sister school.

 History

 Foundation years (1939–1947)

 Chung Cheng High School was first founded by Aw Boon Haw and other philanthropists.
 Construction of the school building started at 60 Kim Yam Road in 1939.
 The founding principal of the school was Chuang Chu Lin and the school's first school supervisor was Lim Bo Seng.
 Aw Boon Haw was the founding chairman of the school management board.
+The school started off as an all-boys' school.

 Some of the founders were politically affiliated with Kuomintang and decided to name the school Chung Cheng after Chiang Chung-cheng, Premier of the Republic of China, to attract students and boost the school's reputation.
 The naming of the school was approved by Chiang.
-Chuang, wished to run the school without any political influence and frequently disobeyed instructions from Kuomingtang affiliated staff, leading to conflicts between the Kuomingtang affiliated and non-affiliated board members and staff.
+Chuang, wished to run the school without any political influence and frequently disobeyed instructions from Kuomintang affiliated staff, leading to conflicts between the Kuomintang affiliated and non-affiliated board members and staff.

-In 1940, the Kuomingtang affiliated staff reported the situation to the Chinese government and wished for instructions to close down the school.
+In 1940, the Kuomintang affiliated staff reported the situation to the Chinese government and wished for instructions to close down the school.
 The Chinese government acceded to the request and requested the school board to close down the school.
 Chuang called a school assembly and during the assembly, a teacher, Li Rou Chen, pointed out that the name Chung Cheng is not exclusive to Chiang Chung-cheng and had other meanings as well.
 Li also suggested the school to stop associating with Chiang and to run the school neutrally.
-In the same year, the school disassociated with Chiang and the Kuomingtang.
+In the same year, the school disassociated with Chiang and the Kuomintang.

 In 1940, Xie Rongxi took over as chairman of the management board.
 Students came from as far as Thailand and the Philippines.
 Following the Japanese occupation of Singapore in 1942, the school was forced to stop classes.

 After the war, classes resumed and the school started enrolling female students.
 To support youths whose education was disrupted by war, the school started accepting students whose ages were older than the average.
 Xie Rongxi was re-appointed as chairman of the management committee and Chuang Chu Lin was re-appointed the principal.
 The school achieved top honours among Singapore schools in the first national examination after the war.